Skip to content

 Test Language

-Once you have created it, choose Tools > Web Services menu to add a new web service definition to your test project:
+Once you have created it, choose the Tools > Web Services menu to add a new web service definition to your test project:

 Tools->Web Services